Smartwatch: LTE

-Security and other issues
+Security and health issues

-Tests by UK consumer organisation Which? found by detailed testing that ultra-cheap smartwatches and fitness trackers sold online had serious security flaws including excessive data collection, data not stored securely, no way to opt out of data collection, and no security lock function to lock out thieves or other unauthorised users.
-Typically a watch app might request permission to collect and store "personally identifiable information and personal property information", such as information on passport, transactions, bank balances, and ID cards; the app is unusable if permission is denied.
+Tests by UK consumer organization Which? found that ultra-cheap smartwatches and fitness trackers sold online often had serious security flaws, including excessive data collection, insecure data storage, the inability to opt out of data collection, and a lack of a security lock function.
+Typically, a watch app can request permission to collect and store personally identifiable information, and apps can be rendered unusable if permission is denied.
 The user cannot know if information is being stored securely, and it cannot be deleted.
 There is no control over whether the supplier views it or sells it on, for whatever purpose.
-In many cases data collected is not encrypted when transmitted to the supplier.
+In many cases, data collected is not encrypted when transmitted to the supplier.

-Which? did not specifically test functionality of ultra-cheap watches, but while checking security they noticed that some displayed heart rate, blood oxygen measurements, and counted steps while not being worn or moved; they said that this "suggests they are at best inaccurate and at worst useless".
+Which? did not specifically test the functionality of ultra-cheap watches, but noticed during their security audit that some could detect heart rate, blood oxygen measurements, and steps while not being worn or moved.
+They said that this "suggests [that] they are at best inaccurate and at worst useless".

-In the UK a Product Security and Telecoms Infrastructure Act was passed in December 2022, effective from 2024.
-The Act, which should cover smartwatches, specifies security standards which manufacturers, importers and distributors (including online marketplaces) of smart devices must meet.
+In the United Kingdom, a Product Security and Telecoms Infrastructure Act was passed in December 2022, effective from 2024.
+The Act, which should cover smartwatches, specifies security standards that manufacturers, importers and distributors (including online marketplaces) of smart devices must meet.

+A 2024 study by the University of Notre Dame found that some smartwatch straps contain high levels of PFAS, chemical compounds that have been classified as toxic or carcinogenic and might penetrate the skin.
+The researchers recommend replacing straps containing fluoroelastomer with straps made of silicone, which does not contain PFAS.